eric-yam/RTOAppMobileAutomation/README.md

   - UiAutomator2Options: options.AppPackage = "com.google.android.documentsui";

 - In AppiumOptions, PlatformName, AutomationName, and DeviceName are capabilities that are built in.
-  PlayformName and AutomationName are always required.
+  PlatformName and AutomationName are always required.

 - When using AppiumOptions, the method, AddAdditionalAppiumOption(), can be used to provide additional capabilities to AppiumOptions in the case AppiumOptions does not have a property available for a specific capability.